 André, J. B., Baumard, N., & Boyer, P. (2020) The Mystery of Symbolic Culture: What fitness costs?
 What fitness benefits?

-Dubourg, E. & Baumard, N. (submitted) Why Imaginary Worlds?
-The psychological foundations and cultural evolution of fictions with imaginary worlds, Behavioral and Brain Sciences
+Dubourg, E. & Baumard, N. (2021).
+Why imaginary worlds: The psychological foundations and cultural evolution of fictions with imaginary worlds, Behavioral and Brain Sciences

 Baumard, N., Huillery, E., Hyafil, A. and Safra, L. (submitted) The cultural evolution of love in history

 Dubourg, E., André, JB, and Baumard, N. (In press) The evolution of music: one trait, two ultimate-level explanations.
 Commentary to ‘Origins of music in credible signaling’ by Mehr et al., Behavioral and Brain Sciences.

 Dubourg, E. & Baumard, N. (Forthcoming) The Evolutionary Origins of Fiction.
 Handbook of Fiction and Belief.

 Dubourg, E., André JB, and Baumard N., (2021) L’origine des fictions : l’hypothèse des fonctions évolutionnaires sociales, Fabula, 25.